 - Look left, right and left again to check for cars.
 If the road is clear, enter.

-- Ride on the far right side of the road, in the same direction as traffic.
+- Ride on the right side of the road, in the same direction as traffic.
+If there is a bike path, consider riding there.

 - Wear brightly colored clothes so cars can see you, especially at night.